isaiahah/segway/doc/api.rst

     corresponding to hidden state names of an emission variable (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.

-    .. py:attribute:: dense_cpt
-        :type: InlineSection

-    Stores dense conditional probability tables (CPTs) used in the model.

-    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value is a :py:class:`DenseCPT` object.

-    .. py:attribute:: deterministic_cpt
-        :type: InlineSection

-    Stores deterministic conditional probability tables (CPTs) used in the model.

-    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value is a :py:class:`DeterministicCPT` object.

-    .. py:method:: __init__(self)
+    .. py:method:: __init__(preamble="")

-        Create an `InputMaster` object where all attributes are empty.
+        Create an :py:class:`InputMaster` object where the ``preamble`` attribute is set to the provided value and all other attributes are empty.

+        :param preamble: Preamble to include before all parameters.
+        :type preamble: str

-    .. py:method:: save(self, filename)
+    .. py:method:: save(filename)

         Save all parameters to the provided file, for Segway to use in training and annotation.